AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 The rules behave in the following manner:

-* The customer-declared rule name of any matching rules will be listed in the matches attribute.
+* The customer-declared rule name of any matching rules will be listed in the `match` attribute.
-* The action attribute details whether the rules had the effect of blocking, allowing, or logging.
+* The `action` attribute determines whether the rules had the effect of blocking, allowing, or logging.
-* If the WAF is licensed and enabled, the waf attribute will list any waf rules (e.g., SQLI; note that this is independent from the customer-declared name) that were detected, regardless of whether the waf rules were listed in the configuration.
+* If the WAF is licensed and enabled, the `waf` attribute will list any WAF flags (e.g., SQLI) that were detected, regardless of whether the WAF flags were listed in any rules.
+This is to provide insight into potential new rules to declare.
-* If no customer-declared rules match and no waf rules match, the rules attribute property will be blank.
+* If no customer-declared rules match and no waf rules match, the `rules` property will be blank.

 In general, matching rules appear in the log entry for all requests to the CDN, regardless of whether it is a CDN hit, pass, or miss.
 However,  WAF rules appear in the log entry only for requests to the CDN that are considered CDN misses or passes, but not CDN hits.